-ARC - Approved Relative Caregiver
+ARC - Approved Relative Caregiver (term used in Child Welfare Services).

 ARRA - American Reinvestment and Recovery Act.

 ASSESSED VALUATION - A valuation set upon real estate or other property by the County or State Board of Equalization as a basis for levying taxes.